StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and step a notebook.
+Select a notebook in the `open a file` entry box, e.g. type `./` and step to a notebook.

+## Some details

 All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

-## Some details

-The `data` directory can be used for locally generated data, exercises, etc.
+See `notebooks/00-Preface.jl` for an example.

-For models and the results of simulations I tend to use:
+In scripts, for for naming models and the results of simulations I tend to use:

 Models and results: